-"Can I step in?
-Got a proposition for you."
-He smiled his easy, country smile.

-"I don't have a nickel, Joe."
+"Can't step in?
+Got a proposition for you?"
+He smiled his easy, country smile." almom plasiw one not you II't tull show "I'don't have a nickel, Joe?" and find an any indiffe

 "No." He held up his hand and walked past her into the living room.
 "I'm not selling.
 See?
 I don't even have my case with me."